 Loneliness can affect anyone.
 There are no defined criteria of people that are affected by loneliness.
 Whether you are an adult, an adolescent, or an elderly, you can feel lonely at any stage of your life.
 It can affect you even when you are surrounded by a lot of people.
 One must understand that as a human, social interaction, connection, and support are important to maintain a sound mental health.

 Feeling lonely is often a predictor of developing depression later in life.
-Therefore, one must take the right steps at the right time to prevent the risk of developing loneliness and, thereby, depression.
+Therefore, one must take the right steps at the right time to prevent the risk of developing loneliness, thereby, depression.
 Some of the common signs to identify the development of loneliness include struggling to connect with others, frequently feeling sick/tired, addiction to social media, and low self-esteem.
 If you have developed any of these signs, it is important to take the right steps and cope with loneliness to prevent the risk of depression later in life.
-Some simple ways to curb the risk of depression include:
+Some of simple ways to curb the risk of depression include:

 Connect with family and friends

-You don’t need a huge bunch of people to beat loneliness.
+You don’t really need a huge bunch of people to beat loneliness.
 Connecting with a few close friends and family members can help you feel better.
 All you need to do is make a phone call and establish a connection.
-This can then be continued with an online group discussion, personal meeting, and a chat over coffee.
+This can then be continued with an online group discussion, personal meet, and a chat over coffee.

 Loneliness can make you neglect your own needs.
-Try and do not overlook the potential of exercise, eating healthy food, getting proper sleep, and meditation.
+Try and do not overlook the potential of exercise, eating healthy food, taking proper sleep, and meditation.
 Keeping your personal needs on priority can help you get your energy back and feel healthy.